MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActiveSyncMailboxPolicy.md

 ```

 ### -AllowBrowser
-!!!
-Exchange Server 2010

-The AllowBrowser parameter indicates whether Microsoft Pocket Internet Explorer is allowed on the mobile phone.
-The default value is $true.
-This parameter doesn't affect third-party browsers.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The AllowBrowser parameter specifies whether Microsoft Pocket Internet Explorer is allowed on the mobile phone.
 The default value is $true.
 This parameter doesn't affect third-party browsers.

 ```yaml
 Type: $true | $false